supratikj/Coding-Challenge/Data-Engineer-Coding-Challenge.md

 ## Details

-- Write an application to crawl an online news website, e.g. www.theguardian.com/au or www.bbc.com using the scrapy crawler framework (http://scrapy.org/) - build the application in Java, Python or Scala.
+- Write an application to crawl an online news website, e.g. www.theguardian.com/au or www.bbc.com using a crawler framework such as [Scrapy] (http://scrapy.org/).
+You can use a crawl framework of your choice and build the application in Java, Python or Scala.
 - The appliction should cleanse the articles to obtain only information relevant to the news story, e.g. article text, author, headline, article url, etc.  Use a framework such as Readability to cleanse the page of superfluous content such as advertising and html
 - Store the data in a hosted mongo database, e.g. compose.io/mongo, for subsequent search and retrieval.
 Ensure the URL of the article is included to enable comparison to the original.
 - Write an API that provides access to the content in the mongo database.
 The user should be able to search for articles by keyword